 Signs and symptoms

 Lymphedema after breast cancer surgeryBreast cancer is the most common form of cancer in women.
-Over 70,000 new cases are diagnosed every year.*
+Over 300,000 new cases are diagnosed every year in the US.*

 On average, 20 to 30% of patients are affected by breast cancer-related lymphedema following removal of the axillary lymph nodes and adjuvant radiotherapy.**